fbpx

 Regular Expression (RegEx) in Python

-regular expression is a special sequence of characters that helps you search for and find patterns of words/sentences/sequence of letters in sets of strings, using a specialized syntax.
+regular expression is a special sequence of characters that helps you search for and find patterns of words/sentences/sequences of letters in sets of strings, using a specialized syntax.
 They are widely used for text searching and matching in UNIX.

 Python includes support for regular expression through the re package.

 Want to upgrade your Python abilities?
-Checkout Data Science Dojo’s Introduction to Python for Data Science.
+Check out Data Science Dojo’s Introduction to Python for Data Science.

-Building a chatbot
+Building a rule-based chatbot

-A flow of how the chatbot would process inputs is shown below;
+A flow of how the chatbot would process inputs is shown below:

-Python chatbot process
+Python rule-based chatbot process

 We will be following the steps below to build our chatbot